cpamieta/547-202/TextCompare/README.md

 A Text compare webservices using python Flask framework.
 Pass in two strings and return a calculated percentage of how similar they are.
+Source file is located in the src folder.

 Docker container located,

 https://hub.docker.com/r/cpamieta/textcompare

-Sample request using notebook:
+Sample request using notebook.
+Request is a json format which requires two fields of text1 and text2, the reply is also in json.
+See sample below.

 import requests